zammad/zammad-org/src/en/get-started/installation/package.md

 ### Database Server

-Zammad will store all content in a Database.
-We supported PostgreSQL in version 10 or higher.
-The installation script tries to detect a MySQL/MariaDB or PostgreSQL server during the installation.
-In case none is found, PostgreSQL is automatically installed.
+Zammad stores its content in a database.
+The supported database system is [PostgreSQL](https://www.postgresql.org/){target=_blank} 10 or newer.

+If no PostgreSQL server could be detected, it will be installed automatically during the package installation.

 ::: warning
 If you use database connection pooling software like PgBouncer, make sure to